spimort/TerraBrush/README.md

   - The foliage follows the main camera with a given maximum distance
 * **Packed scenes** - Scatter packed scenes to the terrain
   - Multiple objects can be scattered with one brush
-  - Random Y rotation is supported
+  - Random rotation is supported
   - The packed scenes will always follow the terrain
   - Live adjustment of the position while the terrain is sculpting
 * **Water** - Add water to your terrain